PaloAltoNetworks/pan.dev/products/access/api/browser-mgmt/browser-mgmt.md

   - API
 ---

 Welcome to the Prisma Access Browser (PAB) APIs.
 These APIs are available for all PAB tenants to scale and automate their processes related to the browser.
+For more information, see [Prisma Access Browser](https://docs.paloaltonetworks.com/prisma-access-browser).

+**Note:**
+- The PAB APIs are accessible only in the U.S region.
+- PAB's API can only work with the following pre-defined Roles:
+  - **Super User:** Full read/write access.
+  - **View-Only Administrator:** Read-only access.

 All of the functionality exposed by these APIs can also be performed using the [Prisma Access user interface](https://docs.paloaltonetworks.com/prisma/prisma-access/prisma-access-cloud-managed-admin.html).